mecid/mecid.github.io/_posts/2019-09-18-redux-like-state-container-in-swiftui.md

 }
 ```

 Next step is passing the read-only app state to every view inside the app.
 The best way for doing that is *SwiftUI's Environment* feature.
-We can give an object holding the whole state of the app to the *Environment* of the root view.
+We can put an object holding the whole app state in the *Environment* of the root view.
 Root view will share its *Environment* with all child views.

-To learn more about the *Environment* feature of *SwiftUI*, take a look at ["The power of Environment in SwiftUI"](/2019/08/21/the-power-of-environment-in-swiftui/) post.
+> *SwiftUI* uses environment to pass system-wide and application-related information.
+You can also populate environment with your custom objects.
+To learn more about environment, take a look at my ["The power of Environment in SwiftUI"](/2019/08/21/the-power-of-environment-in-swiftui/) post.

 ```swift
 final class Store: ObservableObject {